-One day, I received 3 emails from 3 different women who live in different parts of the country.
-All of them told me the same bad news— that the drug company Wyeth was trying to stop compounding hormonal medication.
+One day, I heard some horrible news—the drug company Wyeth was trying to stop compounding hormonal medication.
 That was just the beginning as far as I was concerned.
 No one was going to take my compounded testosterone cream away from me.
 I decided right then to fight Wyeth and the Food and Drug Administration over this decision.
-In fact, the situation with Wyeth is one of the reasons I created this website—I want to try to protect women and help advocate for us and do whatever I can to get us the medications that actually help us.

 During this time, I was asked to do my first radio show that would be syndicated to other stations all over the world.
 I sat on the floor of my home, surrounded by dozens of note cards, hoping I had prepared enough to do the interview.

 Finally, the program started, and I found myself speaking with the young man who was hosting the show.
 Right off the bat he said to me “So, I understand that you have hot flashes and night sweats.
 What are you going to do, have every woman send their sweaty nighties to the FDA in retaliation, or maybe your empty prescription bottles?”